 On top of that, we compared the specifications of each shortlisted model, to make sure that those that featured had the most to offer.
 We looked at everything from capacity, to number of cycles, to the special features, such as app connectivity.
 We considered types and settings to suit different households as well, such as whether it has a gas or electric heat source and whether the design is stackable.
 In doing this, we can confidently say that these clothes dryers are the best that you will find.

 How to choose the best clothes dryer for you

 Gas or Electric?

-In addition to a power source, dryers will also require an air vent for the hot air they push out.
-Again, this will often limit where you can put the dryer, as you need to keep the connection to this vent as short as possible.
-This vent also should not be curved or bent, as corners provide a place for lint to gather, which can pose a fire risk.
+Clothes dryers will also need access to an air vent to exhaust the hot air.
+This limits where you can put the dryer because you need the connection between the two to be as short as possible.
+The vent also shouldn’t be curved or bent as this can leave a space for lint to gather, which could be a fire hazard.

 Will it fit?

 It sounds like common sense, but make sure you measure where you want to put the dryer, especially if it’s under a counter.
 Each design can vary slightly in dimensions, so this should always be checked.
 If you’re fitting it under a counter, you naturally can’t have a design where the controls are on top.

 The National Association of Home Builders says that a clothes dryer has a lifespan of about 13 years, yet you'll rarely see warranties for more than a year.
 Extended warranties generally cost more than the repairs they cover, so we recommend skipping the common upsell.